 The first impression and lure of Aruba Beach Cafe of Lauderdale-by-the Sea is certainly the attraction of the incredible beach views here.
 Yet theirs so much more within that keeps people coming back over and over.

-With a building length long patio on the south side overlooking the ocean and town square is unquestionable a great area to sit when the weather is fine—which is often.
-Within are 3 bar seating areas with two with this window view alongside that touch of air conditioning when the temps are not so human friendly.
-This patio is a great place to take in beach side people watching that always seems to be interesting.
-Another welcome interest and attraction for some is smoking is allowed on the patio.
-I witnessed a couple cigar smokers who said they love it here where they are welcome to enjoy all that the restaurant and bar has to offer along with their cigars.
+With a building length, long patio on the south side overlooking the ocean and the town square is unquestionably a great area to sit when the weather is fine—which is often.
+Within are 3 bar seating areas with two with this window view alongside that touch of air conditioning when the temps are not so human-friendly.
+This patio is a great place to take in beachside people watching that always seems to be interesting.
+Another welcome interest and attraction for some are smoking is allowed on the patio.
+I witnessed a couple of cigar smokers who said they love it here where they are welcome to enjoy all that the restaurant and bar have to offer along with their cigars.
 Everyone is most welcome.

 Stepping In and Up

-An inner large back wall bar in the buildings center resides a step up with cocktail tables on the peripheral from the inner circle that provides an upper level view of the restaurant and its usual bustling activities.
-These bars are popular among the regular locals and for anyone looking to have conversation with some good people on their joy seeking.
+An inner large back wall bar in the center of the building resides a step up with cocktail tables on the peripheral from the inner circle that provides an upper-level view of the restaurant and its usual bustling activities.
+These bars are popular among the regular locals and for anyone looking to have a conversation with some good people on their joy seeking.

 The main dining area runs for almost the length of the building with tables closer to the east side window seating is the obvious first choice—yet not always.
 Various unique stylish small couch type seating are popular here too intermixed with standard table setting throughout the main dining area.
 These make the seating atmosphere very different in areas throughout the large main dining room that is filled with Imaginative decor of palm plants and interesting aquatic art pieces hanging from the ceiling and walls among other interesting items.
 The ceilings and beams are rustic wood painted in pastels that provide a funky feel that separates it from the plain rustic wood feel.
 The sun light changes the hues of the room dramatically with the peripheral windows and is another interesting aspect to gaze upon.
 The slightly worn wooden floor is another reminder your in the atmosphere of a peaceful easy feeling here.

-Somewhat hidden in the back, yet with an open view space for the east side ocean is a room that accommodates about 36.
-Its decorated with artistic finely crafted dimensional illuminated metal fish displays on the walls.
+Somewhat hidden in the back, yet with an open view space for the east side, the ocean is a room that accommodates about 36.
+It's decorated with artistic finely crafted dimensional illuminated metal fish displays on the walls.
 The cozy room Its great for large gatherings with its boutique eatery setting.
 No area in this restaurant is ordinary.

 The interior restaurant can accommodate about 300 at a time and that’s reached often--especially during the latter part of the week and throughout the day on weekends.
 Therefore reservations are suggested.
-Here lunch and dinner is served daily 7 days a week with hours even lare latter in the week.
-A quality breakfast buffet from 9:00am on Sundays is an area favorite and a great way to start the day at the beach.
+Here lunch and dinner are served daily 7 days a week with hours even later latter in the week.
+A quality breakfast buffet from 9:00 am on Sundays is an area favorite and a great way to start the day at the beach.